larrytamnjong/blog/docs/ushahidiaccessibility.md

 ## Step 7: Color exploration

-Using tools like WebAIM Contrast Checker I will go ahead to check the color accessibility to the ushahidi platform.
+Using tools like WebAIM Contrast Checker I will go ahead to check the color accessibility of the ushahidi platform.

 ## Step 8: Document my findings